cyberclasssd/Summer-CTF-2021-Writeups/web/Suspicious-Questionable-lnvisible-Injection/README.md

 ![image](https://user-images.githubusercontent.com/72477484/123558515-85aa9480-d74b-11eb-97a0-6cbafe60e830.png)

 Now we can see that there is a place to login, with two input boxes and a login button!
 However, we can't seem to input anything or use the button.
 To fix this, remove the disabled attribute from the login button and input boxes.
-(Again, clip the small gray arrow to expand down, double click to edit.)
+(Again, click the small gray arrow to expand down, then double click to edit.)

 ![image](https://user-images.githubusercontent.com/72477484/123558557-b8ed2380-d74b-11eb-9bda-77bb942950c4.png)